project-icp/bee-pollinator-app/README.md

 ## Local Development

-A combination of Vagrant 1.6+ and Ansible 1.8+ is used to setup the development environment for this project.
+A combination of Vagrant 2.1+ and Ansible 2.6+ is used to setup the development environment for this project.
+Running `vagrant box update` is recommended so you're on the latest version of the `ubuntu/trusty64` box.

 The project consists of the following virtual machines:

 - `app`
 - `services`